 The Yolo Bypass Wildlife Area is the site of the Discover the Flyway program for schools implemented by the Yolo Basin Foundation and in partnership with the California Department of Fish & Wildlife.
 More than 4,000 students, teachers and parents visit the area annually to learn about the importance and beauty of this local wetland and its significance for their lives.

-Guided tours of the Yolo Bypass Wildlife Area are available the second Saturday of each month from October to June.
+Guided tours of the Yolo Bypass Wildlife Area are available the third Sunday of each month from October to June.

 Functions of the Yolo Bypass